UCL/artbin/README.md

 This repository contains the Stata package, helpfiles plus code for testing and examples.

 ## Directories
-* package - artbin program, associated programs and dialog box and helpfiles.
+* package: artbin program, associated programs and dialog box and helpfiles.
-* testing - testing programs and output.
+* testing: testing programs and output.
-* examples - code and output for the examples in the accompanying Stata Journal paper (see citation below).
+* examples: code and output for the examples in the accompanying Stata Journal paper (see citation below).

 ## Installation within Stata
-You should be able to install this package from SSC, by typing -ssc install art-.
+You should be able to install this package from SSC, by typing `ssc install art`.

 To install it from github, use one of these:
 - `github install UCL/artbin, path(package)`